YanCotta/AgenticAIPortfolio/AutoGen/FinancialAnalysisAndCoding/README.md

-# Financial Analysis and Coding with AutoGen
+# Financial Analysis with AutoGen

-This project demonstrates how to use AutoGen to automate financial analysis and coding tasks, specifically fetching stock data and generating visualizations.
+This project demonstrates how to use AutoGen to automate financial analysis tasks, specifically fetching stock data and generating visualizations.

 ## Prerequisites